Christine Renard

-Christine Renard (1929 – November 7, 1979) was a French writer of science fiction and fantasy.
+Christine Renard (February 10, 1929 – November 7, 1979) was a French writer of science fiction and fantasy.

-She was born in the small town of Nièvre.
+She was born in a small town of Nièvre.
 She began her studies in Clermont-Ferrand before studying psychology in Paris.
 Her literary career began in 1962, but was cut short by cancer.
 She won the Prix Rosny-Aîné posthumously for the story La nuit des albiens.
+She was the partner of Claude-François Cheinisse.

+Career

+In 1972, Renard published La Fenêtre, a critique of antisemitism in science fiction set in an intergalactic future.
+One of her most famous short stories, Au Creux des Arches, published in 1975, juxtaposed a separatist feminist utopia with the dystopic environmental crisis of the late twentieth century.